RomlinGroup/Flatpack/README.md

 `pip install flatpack`

+## DATASET.md 📖

+[DATASET.md](https://dataset.md) is our Markdown template created to serve as a standard for capturing the essentials of any dataset.

 ## Micro-LLMs 🤏

 [Micro-LLMs](https://github.com/karpathy/llama2.c#contributing) (credit to Andrej Karpathy)*, or scaled-down language models with around 100 million to 10 billion parameters, offer a compelling solution to the deployment and scalability challenges associated with traditional [large language models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model).
 Their smaller size allows for rapid pre-training and fine-tuning, enabling organizations to adapt quickly to market changes or specific requirements.